FabiowQuixada/isml-linter/README.md

 Please feel free to make suggestions and help make this linter better. :) The set of currently available rules can be found below.

-## VSCode Extension

-Isml Linter is also available as a VSCode extension.
-Please check https://marketplace.visualstudio.com/items?itemName=fabiowquixada.vscode-isml-linter and give it a try! :) There is a Prophet extension incompatibility, which we expect to be solved soon.

 ### Donations

 If you think Isml Linter is useful and has helped improving and speeding up your project development, please consider making a donation!